Problems in the family

 Address:

-- Contact point against female genital mutilation in Eastern Switzerland new window
+- Canton of St.Gallen: Contact point against female genital mutilation in Eastern Switzerland new window

-- Information page german - Network against Female Genital Cutting Switzerland new window
+- Information page Switzerland - German new window

-- Information page english - Network against Female Genital Cutting Switzerland new window
+- Information page Switzerland - english new window

-- Information page tigrinya - Network against female genital mutilation Switzerland new window
+- Information page Switzerland - Somali new window

-- Information page arabic - Network against female genital mutilation Switzerland new window
+- Information page Switzerland - tigrinya new window

-- Information page french - Network against female genital mutilation Switzerland new window
+- Information page Switzerland - Arabic new window

-- Information page italian - Network against female genital mutilation Switzerland new window
+- Information page Switzerland - french new window

 Stop FGM

 In Switzerland, all people are equal.
-Each person is allowed to live and love the way they want.
+Every person is allowed to live and love the way they want.

-Is there anyone in the family who needs support or help with sexual orientation, gender identity, or intersex?
+Is there someone in the family who needs support or help with sexual orientation, gender identity or intersex?

 The whole family is affected when a family member becomes mentally ill.

-Do you feel that a family member is changing in their psyche or behavior?
-To support the person at this stage, seek help from a professional.
+Do you have the feeling that a family member is changing in their psyche or behavior?
+To support the person in this phase, seek help from a professional.

 In the event of crises and emergencies, you should act quickly: